Why Most Twin Sleep Advice Fails (And What Actually Works)

 The Overtired Trap

-Here's what I see happening repeatedly: One twin starts showing sleep cues, but by the time you get both babies ready for sleep, the first is overtired and the second isn't tired enough.
+I see this one a lot!
+One twin starts showing sleep cues, but by the time you get both babies ready for sleep, the first is overtired and the second isn't tired enough.
 Traditional sleep training offers no solution for this common twin parent challenge.

 The Support System Gap

-Most sleep training methods assume you have one parent per baby during training.
+Most sleep training methods assume you have one parent per baby during training, or that parents can support each other while going through the process with one.
 But twin parents often handle both babies solo, making traditional "check and console" methods nearly impossible to implement effectively.

 The Room-Sharing Reality